-The following will provide you with the current list of modules offered within the different module groups for the academic year 2021-2022.
-The choices may change during the 2022-2023 academic year.
+The following will provide you with the current list of modules offered within the different module groups for the current academic year.
+The choices may change during the next academic year.
+As we have standardized module descriptions for all booklets, some of them might be in german.